www.swap-bot.com

 I love Castle and Hawaii Five-O, NCIS, Criminal Minds, and Law & Order: Criminal Intent.
 I also love old shows like Ironside, the old Hawaii Five-O, I Spy, Columbo and McMillan & Wife.
 I absolutely love both British comedy, especially As Time Goes By, and some of the series that show up on Masterpiece Mystery, such as Inspector Lewis, Inspector Lynley, Miss Marple, and Hercule Poirot.
 And for some reason, I have a fondness for The Vampire Diaries (television show, not the books).
 And I just found a series of really cool TV movies with Noah Wyle called "The Librarian" - well, I just found them, even though everyone I know seems to have known about them already!

 I recently discovered a lovely British series called "Rosemary and Thyme."
 Unfortunately, it only lasted about three seasons, so I think I've seen all of them, but it's wonderful!
 It's about two women - one is a botanist and one loves gardening - who meet and discover that they have a talent for solving mysteries.
 I also have recently started re-watching another British series called "Hetty Wainthropp Investigates" - a series about a woman reaching pension age who decides she can solve crimes - with the help of her young assistant Geoffrey, and her husband helps, too (usually more in the background).
-I love the new show "Once Upon a Time!"
+I love the show "Once Upon a Time!"
 Who would have thought there could be so many creative ways to intertwine fairy tales and give them different endings?
 I really have so many favorite characters on this show, but if I had to narrow it down to three (yes, three - because I find it impossible to narrow it down to one!), they would be Rumplestiltskin/Mr. Gold on the evil end, Jiminy Cricket/Archie Hopper on the good end, and The Mad Hatter/Jefferson just because.
+And now, since Jefferson has not been on the show for some time, I've waivered over to Hook/Killian as a favorite.
+I like his bad side, but he's so surprisingly good, too!
 But I truly don't think they could do without any single character - I love them all!

 I just watched "Endeavor" last night (1 July 2012) on PBS Masterpiece Mystery.
 It's the back-story of Inspector Morse when he just started out as a constable.
 It was great!
-I just hope there will be more to come in future seasons!
+I still am watching it a couple years later, eagerly awaiting season 3!

 Favorite Crafts